cta-observatory/ctapipe/docs/getting_started/index.rst

     $ pip install -e .

-ctapipe supports adding so-called event sources through plugins.
-In order for the respective tests to pass you have to install a test plugin via
+ctapipe supports adding so-called event sources and reconstructors through plugins.
+In order for the respective tests to pass you have to install the test plugin via

 .. code-block:: console